technekes/omniauth-connexio/README.md

 ## Usage

-In a Rails app, add the Tumblr provider to your Omniauth middleware, e.g. in a file like @config/initializers/omniauth.rb@:
+In a Rails app, add the Connexio provider to your Omniauth middleware, e.g. in a file like `config/initializers/omniauth.rb`:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do